energietransitie/twomes-manuals/energy_queries/building-profile/faq/generic/languages/en-US.md

-# Building-profile - FAQ
+# Building Energy Profile - FAQ
-Frequently asked information about the WeatherInterpolationLocation EnergyQuery.
+Frequently asked information about the Building Energy Profile EnergyQuery.

-## 1. Lorem ipsum dolor sit amet
-Consectetur adipiscing elit.
-Duis convallis metus at lacus lacinia, at vehicula felis condimentum.
-Suspendisse suscipit condimentum sem et pellentesque.
-Fusce non luctus nibh.
-Nunc in luctus enim.
-Aenean dapibus luctus augue ut volutpat.
-Aenean congue sodales quam non scelerisque.
-Praesent et felis non odio fringilla ullamcorper.
-Nunc tortor dui, facilisis ac lobortis id, finibus eu magna.
-Phasellus ut lorem laoreet, posuere nulla non, fermentum elit.
-Quisque euismod maximus lorem.
-Sed consequat placerat molestie.
-Vestibulum molestie neque nec ligula consectetur, sit amet aliquam augue porttitor.
-Nulla a nisl sapien.
-Proin elementum aliquet convallis.
+## 1. What is this query used for?
+This query aims to ask the user for their home address so the app can fetch important data and calculate key metrics like efficiency and energy loss.
+Your address will not be part of the data sent to the server.
+Only the calculated data will be sent due to privacy reasons.

+## 2. Monitoring
+After the EnergyQuery is sent, you don't need to do anything further.
+There is no monitoring like other DataSources, it will just appear in the list as "Finished."

-## What if I have other questions or comments?
+## 3. What if I have other questions or comments?
 Then, please send an email to the helpdesk of the NeedForHeat research at [needforheatresearch@windesheim.nl](needforheatresearch@windesheim.nl).